rgoomar/meteor-starterkit/README.md

   subscriptions.js (Define what data you are going to subscribe to from the server)

 collections/ (Model Definitions)
+  test.js (Test collection to show an example of a slow connection)

 packages/ (Directory for installed packages)